App version: 0.1.0

 What Fees Apply to a Business Line of Credit?

-While a small business line of credit may typically have fewer fees than a loan, it’s essential to check for any additional costs when comparing lenders.
+While a small business line of credit may typically have fewer fees than a small business loan, it’s essential to check for any additional costs when comparing lenders.
 Sometimes the interest rate may be desirable, but the lender could tack on costs that make business LOCs more expensive in the long term.
 Here are some common fees associated with business lines of credit:

 • Origination fees: Lenders may charge a fee for processing your business line of credit application.
 The origination fee may cover other costs, like underwriting and processing fees, and is usually a percentage of the total loan.